 imagize™ utilizes secure and HIPAA compliant data centers for hosting your portal, data and digital imaging files.
-SSAE 16 Type II and SAS 70 Certified, these state-of-the-art hosting environments are equipped with the latest technology for security, data redundancy and back-up protection, and information archiving while maximizing performance and efficiency. imagize stores images in an industry standard Group 4 Tiff image format for long-term and sustainable electronic file compliance per the ANSI and HIPAA requirements for archived storage.
+Hosted in HIPAA compliant and SSAE 18 certified certified environments, these state-of-the-art hosting environments are equipped with the latest technology for security, data redundancy and back-up protection, and information archiving while maximizing performance and efficiency. imagize stores images in an industry standard Group 4 Tiff image format for long-term and sustainable electronic file compliance per the ANSI and HIPAA requirements for archived storage.

 Compliant digital image formats include scanned documents (images) in a sustainable, non-proprietary format in order to meet long-term archiving standards (see the National Archives article on sustainable formats for electronic records).
 Many governing bodies including National Archives Records Management (NARA), HIPAA and State Historical and Archive Societies have deemed the Tagged Image File Format (TIFF) as a sustainable image format for electronic records.